ad-freiburg/aqqu/README.md

 # Aqqu Question Answering System

-This is the code accompanying the publication "More Accurate Question Answering on Freebase, Hannah Bast and Elmar Haussmann, CIKM 2015"
+This is an ancestor of the code accompanying the publication "More Accurate Question Answering on Freebase, Hannah Bast and Elmar Haussmann, CIKM 2015"

+The original version can be found as as the very first commit of this repository and under the v1.0 tag.

 Follow the instructions in QUICKSTART.md to set up the system.
 This also includes descriptions on how to obtain pre-requisite data, e.g., a complete index of Freebase.

 Setup is easy if all pre-requisites are met.